Skip to main content

 11. Ha Long Bay, Vietnam

 Ha Long Bay in northeastern Vietnam is a well-known UNESCO World Heritage Listed Site, and is famous for its limestone karts and mountains that rise up from emerald waters, formed thousands of years ago.
+It’s one of the most beautiful and best places to visit in Vietnam.

 This archipelago of islands was named one of the ‘New 7 Natural Wonders’ of the world in 2011.
-The jaw dropping scenery in Ha Long Bay makes it a very popular destination for domestic and international travelers for day trips, or overnight stays on junk boats.
+The jaw dropping scenery in Ha Long Bay makes it a very popular destination for domestic and international travellers for day trips, or overnight stays on junk boats.
 As you sail through the limestone karst islands that surround you, see the green jungles, mountain tops and crystal clear waters you can’t help but feel you have stepped foot onto a movie set.

-Ha Long Bay has hosted many film sets over the years, some of the most famous being Pan (2015) using the vast caves of Hang Son Doong with the underground rivers and reflecting pools which were perfect for bringing Neverland to real life, Kong: Skull Island (2017) and James Bond: Tomorrow Never Dies (1997).
+Ha Long Bay has hosted many film sets over the years, some of the most famous being Pan (2015) using the vast caves of Hang Son Doong with the underground rivers and reflecting pools which were perfect for bringing Neverland to real life; Kong: Skull Island (2017) and James Bond: Tomorrow Never Dies (1997).

 Vietnamese folk stories say that the islands and islets of Ha Long Bay are the jewels that the dragon spat out when defending the Vietnamese against China.
 Ha Long translates to “descending dragon” to pay homage to the Mother Dragon for protecting the Viet people.
 Vietnamese people believe that they have dragon origins and that is why these creatures are used in storytelling and can be seen throughout history.
-This year during February, the Vietnamese people celebrated TET, and welcomed in the new year, the Year of the Dragon.

 Ha Long Bay in Vietnam